"Doctor doctor, will I die?"

 It's time.
 Time to write letters.
 Time to put on orange jump suits and yell at politicians.
 Time to wonder out loud about who might be charged with war crimes.
 Go here to do something now if you want to.

 So bloody frustrating, and that's just from up here.
 I can't imagine what it means to actually have to deal with it.
 It's absolutely barbaric and backward and boneheaded.
 I'm beginning to froth a bit, I think I'll go write a letter.
 Thanks, Gary.

 I live in Nelson BC Canada.
-I have one lovely Anna, two young adult kids (in Victoria and Montreal), a small house in downtown Nelson, an interesting career as a consultant and lots of other interests, including working for human rights (through Amnesty International and Peace Brigades International mainly).
+I have one lovely Anna, two adult kids (in New York and Montreal), a small house in downtown Nelson, an interesting career as a consultant and lots of other interests, including working for human rights (through Amnesty International and Peace Brigades International mainly).